-Protections for public officials
+Protections for those who make public interest disclosures

 Many individuals are discouraged from reporting suspected conduct for fear of